Property Management Photo Proof Answering Service

 Move proof into the approved next step

-Routine proof moves toward the callback, vendor, or maintenance path.
+Routine proof moves toward the resident callback, owner update, vendor note, no-access prevention, or maintenance path.
 Safety-sensitive, legal, habitability, reimbursement, damage dispute, exact promise, and cost approval issues go to staff with a documented summary.

 Calls iando.ai can answer, escalate, or recover